Using HTTP response headers

 For more information, see Content security policies.

-- Creating a custom application header
+- Creating a custom HTTP response header

 You can create a custom application header to improve the security of your application to protect it from client-based attacks.
 However, use caution when using custom application headers because they might interfere with how the application operates.
 Be sure to test the application after implementing custom application headers.

-- Testing a custom application header
+- Testing a custom HTTP response header

 To determine whether a custom application header has been correctly applied, you need to test it.